Travel More Sustainably

 Cut down on air travel

-Air travel is cheap because the industry avoids paying tax!
-But air travel is also the most polluting form of travel, so if you do only one thing then this is what you should cut down on.
+Air travel is cheap because the industry doesn’t have to pay tax on passenger tickets or fuel!
+Air travel is the most polluting form of travel – Just one return flight to America will use up all your annual carbon allowance for the year.
+So if you do only one thing then this is what you should cut down on.

-For trips to the continent, rail is increasingly a good option, especially with the opening of Eurostar services on ‘High Speed 1’ between St Pancras & Paris/Brussels, the expansion of Europe’s high-speed rail network, and better rail through-ticketing options from Scotland to the continent.
-Rail is also a much more enjoyable way to travel – no stress of going through security, no travel to and parking at the airport, more leg room, and wifi all make your journey a lot more enjoyable.
+For trips to the continent rail is increasingly a good option, especially with the opening of Eurostar services on ‘High Speed 1’ between St Pancras & Paris/Brussels, the expansion of Europe’s high-speed rail network, and better rail through-ticketing options from Scotland to the continent.
+Rail is also a much more enjoyable way to travel – no stress of going through security, no travel to and parking at the airport, more leg room, and WiFi all make your journey much more enjoyable.

 Buy local produce